Maggiee05/ExpenseTracker/sp21-cs242-ziningc2-minerl2-proposal.md

-# A Mobile App
+# Expense Tracker
 Maggie Chen (ziningc2) | Moderator: Miranda Liu (minerl2)

-This is a mobile app about the final project for CS242
+This is an App about the final project for CS242

 ## Abstract
 ### Project Purpose